nuxt/docs/fr/api/configuration-loading-indicator.md

 ---
-title: "API: The loading indicator Property"
+title: "API: The loading indicator Property (EN)"
 description: Show fancy loading indicator while SPA page is loading!
 ---

-# The loadingIndicator Property (En)
+# The loadingIndicator Property (EN)

 > Show fancy loading indicator while SPA page is loading!

-<p style="width: 294px;position: fixed; top : 64px; right: 4px;" class="Alert Alert--orange"><strong>⚠Cette page est actuellement en cours de traduction française.
-Vous pouvez repasser plus tard ou <a href="https://github.com/vuejs-fr/nuxt" target="_blank">participer à la traduction</a> de celle-ci dès maintenant !</strong></p><p>When running Nuxt.js in SPA mode, there is no content from the server side on the first page load.
-So, instead of showing a blank page while the page loads, we may show a spinner.</p>
+When running Nuxt.js in SPA mode, there is no content from the server side on the first page load.
+So, instead of showing a blank page while the page loads, we may show a spinner.

 This property can have 3 different types: `string` or `false` or `object`.
 If a string value is provided it is converted to object style.

 Default value is:
 ```js
 {
   name: 'circle',